Steinheilig/DeepRL_Udacity/policy_based/Report.md

 ## Plot of Rewards
 2nd attempt needed 274 episodes <br> <img src="./images/Screen_DDPG_Multi_EveryStep_274.JPG" width="80%"> <br>
-All other attempts did not reach the goal in the given training time (see above).
+All other attempts did not reach the goal in the given training time (see above).<br>
+The agent can be tested using [ShowAgentPerformance .ipynb](ShowAgentPerformance .ipynb)

 ## Ideas for Future Work
 To further improving the agent's performance: